 The Elektrogliss concept’s purpose is to spark your imagination.
 It would be useful to avoid potholes and it would certainly be fast if it was used to travel across cities on smooth paved roads.
 However, the cost would be an issue along with the noise of the fans and the dynamic control.

-I would like to thank Abhishek Roy, who created the cool renderings of the Elektrogliss.
+The Elektrogliss concept was imagined in October 2015 by Charles Bombardier and the images were created by Abhishek Roy, who created the cool renderings of the Elektrogliss.
 Abhishek is the owner of Lunatic Koncepts, a design firm based in India.
 Abhishek’s team also created the renderings for the Korbiyor driverless hearse and the Dolfido electric submarine.